Verify Insurance

 (800) 982-5530

-Domestic Violence and Alcoholism
+Alcohol and Domestic Violence

 • Approximately 1 in 4 women and 1 in 9 men in the United States have suffered domestic violence at least once.
 Ten million people are victims of domestic violence in the US every single year.
 Domestic violence is considered a national public health problem.
 2